Winsalot/AutumnRTS/YASI.md

 - Ling equivalent unit.
 Fast and numerous.
 - Temp unit spawning units.
 Like those turtles from SC2.
 - Production buildings that irreversibly transform into powerful but expiring units.
-- XXI century era tanks.
+- XXI century era tanks for archaic humans.
 Because ancient technology.
+- Give AI faction ability to quickly spawn large number of units within their area of control.
+This would encourage resource hoarding which is very unique (all other RTS'es discourage having lots of floating resources).
+- Give AI faction a (mostly) flat tech tree.
+Because why not?
+- Units that can rapidly build neutral structures (Gives no vision and attracts no aggro).

 ### Random awesome ideas: